razoumov/publish/sfu.md

 ### Monday afternoon: Advanced Bash and Introductory HPC

-- bash: searching for things, scripts, couple of more advanced tools
+- bash: searching for things, scripts (and functions), couple of more advanced tools
 - Introduction to HPC http://bit.ly/introhpc (ZIP file with slides and codes)

 <!-- ### Tuesday morning: HPC Workflows -->